VAJRESH/MUSE/README.md

 4. After creating the virtual environment, activate it through the terminal with this command - ```path\to\virtual_environment_folder\Scripts\activate.bat```
 5. Once the virtual environment is activated, install the required packages using this command - ```pip install -r requirements.txt``` within the project folder
 6. This would install all the required dependencies
-7. Once the dependencies have been installed, run the command ```python3 app.py``` to start the application
+7. Once the dependencies have been installed, run the command ```python3 app.py``` to start the application.